 - 1 tablespoon extra virgin olive oil

-- 2 cups yellow onion, diced (approximately 1 medium onion)
+- 2 cups yellow onion, diced (approximately 1 medium/large onion)

 - 2 cloves garlic, minced